 Over the past few years, machine learning on platforms like Facebook and Google has reduced the level of effort by advertisers to manage their ad targeting, bids, and budgets.
 Also, automation has leveled the playing field for advertisers, such that creative has now become the key differentiator in campaign performance.

-The following are the latest creative techniques and best practices to keep your ad creative performing.
+Because creative matters in both mobile advertising and Facebook advertising, here are the latest creative techniques and best practices to keep your ad creative performing.
 Thus, continuing to drive profitable user acquisition and growth:

 Creative Questions to Consider Before Testing

 Do you have a creative brand bible?
 How strict are you with that bible?
 What’s your tone?
 Who’s your audience?
 It’s surprising how few companies have thought through these questions that really set the stage for creative development.
 The following graphic identifies key areas that will help guide you in those creative conversations.

 Brand Assets: Brand Guidelines with do’s and don’ts, logos, fonts, colors, styling and layout, sound, etc.

 Likes & Dislikes: Preferred color palettes, simple vs stylized, subtle or elegant vs dramatic.